Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The plaintiffs have appealed to the 9th Circuit, with the opening brief due on October 30, 2024.
+Status: The plaintiffs have appealed to the 9th Circuit.

 -